The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

-Observe the following: \begin{enumerate}[label=(\arabic*)] \item If $x_i=x_j$, then either $i=j$ or $i\not\equiv j \pmod{2}$, because of Lemma~\ref{th:list}\ref{item:listShorter}.
-In particular, $\{x_1,x_3,\ldots,x_{2\ell-1}\}$ and $\{x_2,x_4,\ldots,x_{2\ell}\}$ are both sets of size $\ell$, and the set of all pairs of equal vertices describes a (partial) matching between the two sets. \item If $x_1x_{2i}$ is a chord for some $1<i<\ell$, and it also happens to be an element of $E(C)$ (it may or may not be an edge in $E(G)$), then $\exists r\in\mathbb{N}$ such that $x_1=x_{2r}$ and $x_{2i}\in\{x_{2r-1},x_{2r+1}\}$. \end{enumerate} Let us first check the case when $G$ is bipartite.
-As we remarked earlier, $C$ must be a cycle.
-If $x_i=x_j$ and $i\neq j$, then observation (1) implies that $i\neq j\pmod {2}$, but because $C$ is alternating, $x_i$ and $x_j$ have to be in different vertex classes.
-Therefore lines \ref{state:switch1}, \ref{state:switch2}, \ref{state:doublestep1}, \ref{state:doublestep2} in Algorithm~\ref{alg:sweep} are never reached: line~\ref{state:switch} alone produces the switch sequence.
+Let us first check the case when $G$ is bipartite; for an initial state, see Figure~\ref{fig:cyclesweep}.
+As we remarked earlier, $C$ must be a cycle: if $x_i=x_j$ and $i\neq j$, then Definition~\ref{def:primitive} implies that $i\neq j\pmod {2}$, but because $C$ is alternating, $x_i$ and $x_j$ have to be in different vertex classes.
+Therefore lines \ref{state:switch1} and \ref{state:switch2} in Algorithm~\ref{alg:sweep} are never reached.
 We will use induction to prove that whenever a new iteration of the inner loop (line \ref{state:innerloop}) starts, we have